grmkris/opensource-orchestra/gift-pyusd/README.md

 ```
 This will:
 - Call `GiftPYUSD.allocateDonation(artistIds, amounts)` once to allocate balances.
-- Mint one `MultiGiftSBT`to the caller with the full split.
+- Mint one `MultiGiftSBT` to the caller with the full split (stored with the computed equal amounts).

 5) Verify on-chain state:
 ```bash